-The term applies to no down payment and no closing costs.
+The term VA No-No refers to no down payment and no closing costs.
 That makes sense, right?
 VA loans do not require a down payment but there are closing costs with any purchase or refinance transaction, including those for VA loans.
 Even though the VA borrowers are limited to paying certain types of closing costs, there will be costs nonetheless.
 Other closing costs the borrower is not allowed to pay must be paid for by third parties such as through seller contributions or a lender credit.
-And here’s where the second “no” comes into play.
+And here’s where the second “no” in VA No-No comes into play.

 When you first speak to your loan officer about VA rates, you’ll be given several choices.
 You’ll first need to decide which type of loan you want to use such as a 15 year fixed rate term or a 30 year, for example.
 Let’s say you decide on the 30 year and the loan officer will provide you with a list of rates currently available for your 30 year VA fixed rate loan.
 There will be a range of rates from lower to higher and you have your choice.
 But who wouldn’t automatically choose the lower rate?
 Points.